liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

 that child classes should overwrite.

 [**BaseScreenletView**](https://github.com/liferay/liferay-screens/blob/1.0.0/ios/Framework/Core/Base/BaseScreenletView.swift):
-the base class for all Screenlet view classes.
+the base class for all Screenlet View classes.
 Its child classes belong to the Theme layer.
 View classes use standard XIB files to render a UI and then update it when the data changes. `BaseScreenletView` contains template methods that child classes should overwrite.